-Figure BC6 - Total Income Per Student, by Source and Type of Institution, Canada vs. British Columbia, 2020-21
+Figure BC6: Total Income Per FTE Student, by Source and Type of Institution, Canada vs. British Columbia, 2021-22

-Undergraduate Tuition fees in British Columbia are below the national average.
-Overall, student aid - in particular loans - is declining as a percentage of gross domestic product.
+Undergraduate tuition fees in British Columbia are below the national average.
+Overall, student aid - in particular loans - was declining as a percentage of gross domestic product until the COVID bump of 2020.

-Figure BC7 - University Undergraduate Tuition and Additional Fees, Canada vs. British Columbia, 2006-07 to 2021-22 in real \$2020
+Figure BC7: University Undergraduate Tuition and Additional Fees, Canada vs. British Columbia, 2006-07 to 2022-23, Millions, in real \$2022

-Figure BC8 - Percentage of Total Financial Aid Supplied by the Province, by Type of Aid, 2011-12 to 2019-20
+Figure BC9: Total Government Student Aid, by Type of Aid, as a Percentage of Gross Domestic Product, British Columbia, 2011-12 to 2021-22